District reassigns principal of Virginia school where boy, 6, allegedly shot teacher, spokesperson says - KESQ

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Aya Elamroussi, Dakin Andone and Susannah Cullinane contributed to this report.
+CNN’s Aya Elamroussi, Dakin Andone, Samantha Beech and Susannah Cullinane contributed to this report.